-The Social Work Program is to provide comprehensive preparation for competent and ethical entry level social work practice and/or graduate education.
-The program includes a) a curriculum grounded in the liberal arts and the generalist perspective, b) an emphasis on diversity, global awareness, and social justice, and c) service to the profession and the local community.
-The Program is accredited by the Council on Social Work Education (CSWE).
+Social Work Department The mission of the Social Work Department is to provide comprehensive preparation for competent and ethical entry level social work practice and/or graduate education.
+To provide this, the program includes: a) a curriculum grounded in the liberal arts and the generalist perspective, b) an emphasis on diversity, global awareness, and social justice, and c) service to the profession and the local community.
+The Department is accredited by the Council on Social Work Education (CSWE).